robfatland/costnotify/instructions/README.md

 }
 ```

-* Send the IAM User keys to DLT support
+* Send the IAM User keys to DLT support together with the name of the S3 bucket and the account number
-* DLT will reply when logging is enabled
+* DLT should notify you fairly quickly when logging is enabled

 Billing files are periodically updated (daily) and closed at the end of each month.